-What happens when we play American in contemporary open-world video games?
-This question lies at the heart of this dissertation.
-The project can be understood as an effort to productively marry theories, methodologies, and research interests from the field of Game Studies with those of American Cultural Studies in order to illuminate the functioning of video games in the broader assemblage of American culture, focusing on so-called open-world games.
+What happens when we play American in current open-world video games?
+I want to illuminate the ways in which these games are expressive of twenty-first-century American culture in the interplay of their mechanics and themes and what happens when players engage with them.
+This project is an effort to couple theories, methodologies, and research interests from the field of Game Studies with those of American Studies in order to elucidate the meaning and functioning of video games in the broader assemblage of American culture, focusing on a subsection of open-world games that employs what I call ambioperative game worlds.
 Three preliminary working theses run through this dissertation, informing and driving its research questions:

 “Control and Coordinate: Video Games as (Fictions of) Management.”
 Fictions of Management: An International Conference.
 John F. Kennedy Institute, Freie Universität Berlin.
-8-10 Dec.
+10 Dec.
 2016.
-Presentation. (upcoming)
+Presentation.

 “Places, Actors, Procedures: Transfictional World-Building in the Video Game Series Grand Theft Auto.”
 Expanding Universes: Exploring Transmedial and Transfictional Ways of Worldbuilding.
 Facta Ficta Research Centre, Kraków.
 25 Sept.
 2016.
 Presentation.

 “Playing with Broadcast: Radio and Television as Ludo-Narrative Devices in the Video Game Series Grand Theft Auto.”
 Return of the Living-Dead Media: Media Cultures of Persistence, Resistance and Residue.
 14th NECS Graduate Workshop.
 Brandenburg Center for Media Studies, Potsdam.
 27 July 2016.
 Presentation.